 How will I know if the preschool is the best place for my child?

 To some extent, you won’t.
 Although we are an appropriate placement for virtually all peers, we might not be the best fit for every child.
-Because we care about our peer models, it is not uncommon for our Director to meet with families and talk about the fit of our program for a particular child.
+Because we care about our peer models, it is not uncommon for our coordinator to meet with families and talk about the fit of our program for a particular child.
 Instances include:

 - if a child is very bright and gets easily bored, being in a classroom that designs the instruction for students with disabilities might not be where they will be challenged and grow the most.